Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   focus, and a matching .
 She has a noticeably with a slender waist.
 Typically seen wearing the professional Guild uniform (often including a white shirt, grey bow tie, and black waistcoat/vest).
-When off-duty (as observed on Day 11), she has been seen in practical civilian clothes consisting of: a layered top featuring a worn over a  (sleeves rolled to the elbows), , a , , and sturdy with folded cuffs.
+When off-duty (as observed on Day 11), she has been seen in practical civilian clothes consisting of: a layered top featuring a worn over a long-sleeved white undershirt (sleeves rolled to the elbows), tight-fitting black leggings/trousers, a brown leather belt with a side pouch, black gloves, and sturdy brown leather calf-high boots with folded cuffs.

 **Core Persona & Demeanor (Extreme Duality - Professional Facade / *Established* Submissive Core):**